-During Fiscal 2022, we granted service-based restricted share unit awards, while in prior years we granted service-based restricted shares.
+During Fiscal 2023 and Fiscal 2022, we granted service-based restricted share and restricted share unit awards, while in Fiscal 2021 and years prior we granted service-based restricted shares.
 At the time that service-based restricted share unit awards are granted, the employee is generally, subject to the terms of the respective agreement, entitled to dividend equivalents, payable at the time of payment of any dividends paid on our common stock as long as the awards are outstanding, but do not have any voting rights.
 Whereas, at the time that service-based restricted share awards were issued, the shareholder is generally, subject to the terms of the respective agreement, entitled to the same dividend and voting rights as other holders of our common stock as long as the restricted shares are outstanding.
-In Fiscal 2019, we granted 42,000 performance-based awards, which were issued to employees as restricted shares in Fiscal 2020 upon satisfaction of the specified earnings per share performance requirements.
-At the time issued, the restricted shares still had a service requirement until the April 2022 vesting date.